0xLeif/AppState/README.md

 - **State:** Dedicated struct type for encapsulating and broadcasting value changes within the app's scope.

+- **StoredState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
+Values are stored using `UserDefaults`.

 - **Dependency:** Dedicated struct type for encapsulating dependencies within the app's scope.

 - **Scope:** Representation of a specific context within an app, defined by a unique name and ID.